Anthony Allen Shore: Execution

 Shore was executed by lethal injection on January 18, 2018, at 6:28 p.m.
 (CST), and was the first person executed in the United States in 2018.
 He was 55 years old.
-Before the execution he confessed that "I made my peace" and his last words were "Ooh-ee, I can feel that!".
+Before the execution, he confessed that "I made my peace" and his last words were "Ooh-ee, I can feel that!".

 In media

 Anthony Shore's daughter Tiffany gave many interviews about her father and the abuse she and her sister went through.
-She was featured in many documentaries, including: Evil Lives Here and Living with a Serial Killer.
+She was featured in many documentaries, including: Evil Lives Here, Mark of a Killer and Living with a Serial Killer.

-This was also covered by many documentary series, including: Cold Case Files, Inside the Mind of a Serial Killer, Mark of a Killer and Signs of a Psychopath.